 Keyword: Chana masala, Instant Pot Chana Masala, Instant Pot Chickpeas curry, Punjabi Chana Masala

-Rinse and soak dried chickpeas or garbanzo beans in about 4 cups of water, overnight, or at least 8-10 hours.
+Rinse and soak dry chickpeas in about 4 cups water, overnight, or at least 8-10 hours.
 Drain and rinse them before cooking.
 Skip this step if using unsoaked chickpeas.
 If using canned chickpeas, rinse and drain them.

 Turn on Saute, high mode.
 Heat oil (or ghee) and add cumin seeds.
-When cumin begins to splutter, add onions, ginger, garlic, green chillies, tomato and saute for a minute.
+When cumin begins to splutter, add onions, ginger, garlic, green chillies, and tomatoes, and saute for 3-4 minutes.

-Add spices, chickpeas and water.
+Add water and stir.
 Close the lid, vent set to 'sealing', and pressure cook for 45 minutes at Bean/Chili or Manual mode.
-The time variation depends on how soft you like your chickpeas to be.
-If you're using canned chickpeas, reduce the cooking time to 5 minutes.
+If using unsoaked dry chickpeas, adjust the pressure cook time to 60 minutes.
+If using canned chickpeas, reduce the cooking time to 5 minutes.

 Using a potato masher or a wooden spoon, mash a few beans.
 This makes the curry creamy and thick naturally.

 Garnish with cilantro and roasted cumin powder.
-Squeeze in some fresh lemon juice.
-Serve with Puri, Naan, or Cumin Basmati rice!
+Squeeze a few drops of lemon juice.
+Serve with Puri, Naan, or Cumin rice!

-If you don't have all the spices listed below, you can find ready-made chana masala powder in many stores and substitute about 1- 1.5 tbsp of that in this recipe.
+If you don't have all the spices listed below, you can find ready-made chole masala powder in many stores and substitute about 1-1.5 tbsp of that in this recipe.
 If it contains salt, add only 1 tbsp.